linode/docs/docs/tools-reference/tools/split-files-with-split.md

 og_description: “Learn how to use split for practical applications including dividing larger files into smaller files.”
 published: 2018-01-29
 title: How to Split Files with split
-external_resources:
 ---

 ## What is split?

-`split` is a Unix command-line utility like `grep` or `tail`.
-As its name implies, it allows you to divide a larger file into several smaller files.
+The Unix command-line utility `split` functions like `grep` or `tail`. `split` allows you to divide a larger file into several smaller files.

 {{< note >}}
 Certain options for `split` will not work by default on MacOS because the GNU version of split does not come pre-installed.
 Use Homebrew to install `brew install coreutils` then invoke in GNU split via `gsplit`.